Coconut Snowball Cupcakes

 Instructions

-• Preheat oven to 325 degrees.
-Line a muffin tin with 12 liners, set aside.
+• Preheat the oven to 325 degrees Fahrenheit (165 degrees Celsius).
+Line a muffin tin with 12 cupcake liners, and set aside.

-• In the bowl of a stand mixer, cream butter and sugar on high speed until light and fluffy (about 3-5 minutes).
-Turn speed down to low, add the eggs, one at a time, and then the egg white, scraping down the bowl after each addition.
-Add the vanilla extract and coconut oil, mix for 30 seconds.
+• In the bowl of a stand mixer, cream the butter and sugar on high speed until light and fluffy (about 3–5 minutes).
+Reduce to low speed, add the eggs one at a time, and then the egg white, scraping down the bowl after each addition.
+Add the vanilla extract and coconut oil, and mix on low speed for 30 seconds.

-• In a separate bowl, whisk together flour, baking powder, baking soda, and salt.
+• In a separate bowl, whisk together the flour, baking powder, baking soda, and salt.
 Slowly add the dry ingredient mixture to the wet ingredients, alternating additions with the buttermilk.
-Mix until just combined (you do not want to over mix your batter).
-Remove bowl from stand mixer, fold in coconut.
+Mix until just combined (you do not want to overmix the batter).
+Remove the bowl from the stand mixer, and fold in the coconut.

 • Fill each liner ¾ of the way full.
-Bake for 25-30 minutes, or until the tops begin to brown and a cake tester inserted into the center of the cupcake comes out clean.
-Remove from oven, let cool for 10 minutes, then transfer cupcakes to a wire rack to cool completely.
+Bake for 25–30 minutes, or until the tops begin to brown and a cake tester or toothpick inserted into the center of a cupcake comes out clean.
+Remove from the oven, let cool for 10 minutes, then transfer the cupcakes to a wire rack to cool completely.

-• While cupcakes are cooling, prepare frosting.
-In a small saucepan, bring sugar, salt, corn syrup and water to a boil.
-Boil for 3-4 minutes or until a candy thermometer reads 200 degrees.
+• While the cupcakes are cooling, prepare the frosting.
+In a small saucepan, bring the sugar, salt, corn syrup, and water to a boil.
+Boil for 3–4 minutes, or until a candy thermometer reads 200 degrees Fahrenheit (93 degrees Celsius).

-• In the bowl of a stand mixer (with the whisk attachment on), beat egg whites and cream of tartar until foamy.
-Slowly pour the hot sugar mixture in.
-Continue to beat for 7 minutes or until stiff peaks begin to form.
-Add vanilla extract.
-Beat for an additional minute or so.
+• In the bowl of a stand mixer (with the whisk attachment on), beat the egg whites and cream of tartar until foamy.
+Slowly pour in the hot sugar mixture.
+Continue to beat for 7 minutes, or until stiff peaks begin to form.
+Add the vanilla extract, and beat for an additional minute or so.

 • Toast the coconut for the frosting.
-Turn oven to 350 degrees F. Spread coconut on a rimmed baking sheet.
-Place in oven for 5-10 minutes, stirring once or twice.
-Remove when flakes are golden brown.
+Turn the oven to 350 degrees Fahrenheit (175 degrees Celsius).
+Spread the coconut on a rimmed baking sheet.
+Place in the oven for 5–10 minutes, stirring once or twice.
+Remove when the flakes are golden brown.

-• Spread frosting on top of cupcakes, then top with the toasted coconut.
+• Spread the frosting over the tops of the cupcakes, then top with the toasted coconut.

 Nutrition